 If no or only sparse natural regeneration with no potential to become a forest can be identified, continue with step 6 below.
-Otherwise, the proposed AR CDM project activity is not different from the baseline scenario6.
+Otherwise, the proposed AR CDM project activity is not different from the baseline scenario.

 - Step 5: Determine the baseline carbon stock changes: - a) For those strata without growing trees and/or shrubs, the sum of carbon stock changes is set as zero in all carbon pools.
-Sampling survey is preferred to confirm that the setting would not result in the underestimation of baseline net GHG removal by sinks. - b) For those strata with growing trees or shrubs, the sum of carbon stock changes is set zero in the soil organic carbon, dead wood and litter carbon pools, and a net positive change is estimated in the living biomass carbon pools based on the projection of number, growth rate of trees/shrubs, allometric equations, IPCC good practice guidance, and local or national or IPCC default parameters (details in Section II.4). - 5 Estimation of the baseline net GHG removals by sinks
+Sampling survey is preferred to confirm that the setting would not result in the underestimation of baseline net GHG removal by sinks. - b) For those strata with growing trees or shrubs, the sum of carbon stock changes is set zero in the soil organic carbon, dead wood and litter carbon pools, and a net positive change is estimated in the living biomass carbon pools based on the projection of number, growth rate of trees/shrubs, allometric equations, IPCC good practice guidance, and local or national or IPCC default parameters (details in Section II.4).

-5 A woody perennial with a single main stem or, in the case of coppice, with several stems, having a more or less definite crown (TBRFA 2000).
+&lt;sup>5 A woody perennial with a single main stem or, in the case of coppice, with several stems, having a more or less definite crown (TBRFA 2000).